 Students are required to complete three J-Term courses, including one in the first year.
 In the absence of an approved, compelling reason such as a study-away calendar conflict, students must complete their two remaining January Terms during their second and third year of enrollment.
 Seniors are eligible to take a fourth J-Term course only if they can demonstrate an academic need related to their progress towards graduation.

-Students may take at most two Cores during January Term, and they must be in different Core categories.
+Students may take at most two Core Curriculum courses during January Term, and they must be in different Core categories.